ainilili/honeycomb/README.md

 # honeycomb
-A database connection pool that no one dares to use.test
+A database connection pool that no one dares to use.